 If your child has ADHD, you can identify types of behaviour you want to encourage, such as sitting at the table to eat.
-Your child is then given some sort of small reward for good behaviour and has a privilege removed for poor behaviour.
+Your child is then given some sort of small reward for good behaviour.

 For teachers, behaviour management involves learning how to plan and structure activities, and to praise and encourage children for even very small amounts of progress.

 If your child has ADHD, specially tailored parent training and education programmes can help you learn specific ways of talking to your child, and playing and working with them to improve their attention and behaviour.